 Wasn’t cultural egalitarianism an aberration that led humanity to mediocrity?
 Many people regarded everything as culture, and thought that all cultures were equal: Elvis Presley was as great as Mozart, Pop Art as Rubens.

 For Istomin, it was clear that we were forgetting the essence of democracy.
-It was not only freedom and equality of rights among citizens, but also the duty for everyone to raise (elevate) their (his or her) intellectual and moral levels as high as possible.
+It was not only freedom and equality of rights among citizens, but also the duty for everyone to elevate their intellectual and moral levels as high as possible.
 Elitism, in its original sense, must be a natural principle of democracy.
 However, as a result of the combined effect of the market law and the demagogy or incompetence of the governments, cultural life and media are gradually losing their ambition.
 Guilt-free, the citizen indulges in the easy way without having scruples: why make the effort to enter the universe of Mahler or Boulez when jazz or pop music pieces offer you immediate pleasures.
 All the more so if you are implied that they are only equivalent forms of the same art.